Snapshots 2013: A Yearbook for DO-IT Participants

-DO-IT is celebrating its twentieth year of Summer Study sessions for students with disabilities.
+The DO-IT Center has hosted Summer Study sessions for students with disabilities on the campus of the University of Washington (UW) for more than twenty years.
+Thanks for sharing them with us!
 Our success is measured by the achievements of our participants and their interest in staying connected with each other and new participants.
-We all look forward to the next twenty years!
-Thanks for sharing them with us.
+We look forward to the next twenty years.

 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
 These and other investors, listed in the DO-IT Funding section on of this publication, sponsor the many activities that DO-IT undertakes.
 We appreciate their generous support.
 Those who wish to help fund continued efforts can submit the Support DO-IT: How Can You DO-IT form.

 DO-IT has received many awards, including the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
 We also received the National Information Infrastructure Award in 1995, the Golden Apple Award in 1999, the AHEAD (Association for Higher Education and Disability) Exceptional Program Award in 2001, the Promising Practice Award in 2005, the Trace Research and Development Center's Catalyst Award in 2006, the University of Washington College of Engineering Team Innovator Award, the Career Opportunities for Students with Disabilities (COSD) Robert S. Greenberg Innovation Award in 2007, and the AHEAD Professional Recognition Award in 2011.
 These awards document the achievements of the DO-IT participants.
 Together, they are changing the world, making it a more accessible place for all of us.